tianhuil/retrying/README.rst

 Mod
 =========================
-This version of retrying has been stripped of it's six dependency.
-It is easily added as a submodule for Google App Engine.
+This version of retrying has been stripped of its six dependency.
+It's easily added as a submodule to Google App Engine projects.

 Retrying
 =========================